valiafetisov/vlc-simple-player/readme.md

 # VLC simple player

+> This package is currently in development and tested only on MAC system with default VLC installation

 Simple module that starts VLC player via command-line together with HTTP interface enabled.
 It's provide a unified API to start playing a file and to get information about current track.